ExperimentalMakers/RebeliX-X3/README.md

-RebeliX
+RebeliX X3
 =======
-RebeliX – a 3D printer inspired by constructions of Rebel II a Prusa i3.
-Licensed as GPLv3.
-Howto and list of materials is available on www.RebeliX.cz (currently only in Czech, we are working on it, help is appreciated).
+RebeliX X3 - a 3D printer based on MLAB's variant of RbeliX open-source 3D printer.
+New version will be constructed with [igus bearings](https://www.igus.cz/drylin/linear-guide).

 Features
 =====